puppetlabs/puppet-docs/source/puppet/2.7/reference/modules_publishing.markdown

 ### Create a Module Page

-If you have never published a copy of this module before, you must create a new page for this module.
+If you have never published this module before, you must create a new page for it.
 Click on the "Add a module" link in the sidebar:

 ![the "add a module" link in the Forge's sidebar][addmodule]